-PWC's 22nd Annual Global CEO Survey states that globally, 85% of CEOs believe that AI will "significantly" impact their business in the next five years.
-63% agree or strongly agree that AI will make a bigger difference to business than the advent of the internet.
+PWC's 22nd Annual Global CEO Survey states that globally, 85% of CEOs believe that Al will "significantly" impact their business in the next five years.
+63% agree or strongly agree that Al will make a bigger difference to business than the advent of the internet.

-While Al is certainly a promising tool to augment today's project management discipline, it cannot stand on its own.
+There is no doubt that AI is going to play a major role in today's project management discipline but it cannot stand on its own.
 The wholistic set of tools needed for successful outcomes is a combination of people, technology and data.